What is spiritual presencing?

 Rates

-As part of my Service to you is the Buddhist concept of dana, you are free to gift me any amount that feels good, right, and fair to you.
-In other words, choose a rate that feels alive to you, that reflects both your financial means and your desire for spiritual development.
-Deciding what you pay may be more important than the amount you pay, so choose a rate that feels like a commitment to your own spirituality and its value in your life.
+As part of my Service to you, you are free to gift me any amount that feels good, right, and fair to you.
+In other words, choose a rate that would make you feel alive and grateful, that reflects both your financial means and your desire for spiritual development.
+Deciding what you pay may be more important than the amount you pay.
+Find a rate that gives you a sense of grace for both you and me.

 Buddhist nun Mushim Ikeda, explains dana, the Buddhist method of exchange: